This post may include affiliate links.

 Ouch.
 And yes. all at the same time.

 Problems are everywhere.
-When I’m having a shit day and wonder why “these things are always happening to me” I have to remind myself they’re not.
+When I’m having a tough day and wonder why “these things are always happening to me” I have to remind myself they’re not.
 Life without problems isn’t life.
 It’s unrealistic.
-Non existent.

 Instead of focusing on the problems (which will always be there), Jim focuses on building his skills.

-Skills equips us to deal and at the same time become more valuable.
+Skills equip us to deal with difficult times while at the same time becoming a better person.

 This is an exceptional belief for the bad, I’m-the-vicitim days.
 What problems are we having?
 And what skills can we build to grow out of them?
 Or how would our problems be different if we focused instead on gaining skills?